CBD brands sometimes use extraction methods as a unique selling point.

 Now, depending on the temperatures and timestamps CBD manufacturers use to decarboxylate the CBDA to CBD in their raw Hemp extracts, it could mean that during the decarboxylation process significant concentrations of terpenes evaporate.

-This, in turn, means that a true full-spectrum CBD oil, can’t have undergone a decarboxylation process involving high temperatures, unless the manufacturer captured these evaporated terpenes through condensation and re-introduced them into the final product.
+This, in turn, means that true full-spectrum products, can’t have undergone a decarboxylation process involving high temperatures…unless the manufacturer captured these evaporated terpenes through condensation and re-introduced them into the final product.

 - You fully know and understand the implications of the manufacturing process of your CBD oil provider, or;

 - You have a clear lab-test report showing you cannabinoid and terpene-profiles and contents.

 Just realize that these lab-test reports usually don’t show all terpenes and cannabinoids, but they can give you a good indication of the product's cannabinoid- and terpene-profile.

 A study that looked at peak plasma concentrations of CBD in a comparison of capsules filled with either unheated or heated cannabis extracts containing 10 mg THCtotal (THC + THCA) and 10–15 mg CBDtotal (CBD +CBDA), found that peak plasma CBD concentrations were 4 times higher in the unheated extract!